Palmdale Transportation Center

 The Palmdale Transportation Center is a multi-modal transportation center in the city of Palmdale, California.
 Featuring a Metrolink rail station, a local bus hub, and commuter bus hub, the center was completely rebuilt in April 2005.
 It features a "clock tower plaza" which has an enclosed waiting room with concessions and vending, public telephone, restrooms, a bus pass sales office, and security service.
 The center has four partially enclosed shelters at the bus hub and six partially enclosed shelters for the rail platform.
-The center also has a large park and ride facility.
+The center also includes a large park and ride facility.

 Bus services

 The center serves as a hub for the Antelope Valley Transit Authority, the city's local bus system as well as a hub for its commuter bus network to Los Angeles.
 The North County TRANSporter, route 790, allows Metrolink passengers on mid-day trains (that only go as far as Newhall station in the Santa Clarita Valley) to travel to Palmdale station.